kalviumcommunity/S54_Pointless_Crafts/Readme.md

 - **Contact:** A fictitious customer support section with a playful tone.

 ### Mobile Responsiveness
-- The website will be mobile responsive.
+- The website will be mobile responsive and can be used across a variety of devices.

 Feel free to explore the world of pointless crafts and join us in celebrating the joy of creativity, even if it leads to a somewhat absurd and utterly pointless outcome!